quick_reference_all

 Total Payment ₹20,24,400

-info MUDRA loans offer lower rates starting at 9.5%
+info MUDRA loans offer lower rates starting at 9.5% — check your eligibility below.

-📊 Visual Breakdown of Your Business Loan
+Visual Breakdown of Your Business Loan Repayment

-Principal vs Interest – Your Loan Repayment
+Principal vs Interest – Total Repayment Split

 Principal: ₹15,00,000 (74%)